AMERICAN SINGLE MALT WHISKY:

 Education around the category is still needed.
 There are a lot of questions out there as to what you can expect if you purchase a bottle of American single malt, from how it’s made, to how it might taste, and everything in between.
 This page has been built as both an educational guide and a deeper introduction into the category.

-This guide was last updated on May 25th, 2021.
+This guide was last updated on December 13th, 2024.

 WAIT...
 IS IT WHISKY OR WHISKEY?